erikwestlund/fsci-pipeline/README.md

 ## Steps

-`1 - Data Preparation.Rmd`: This notebook reads in the raw data and prepares it for analysis.
-It saves the cleaned data to the `output` directory.
+`1 - Data Preparation.Rmd`: This notebook reads in the raw data, prepares it for analysis, generates a report on the data, and saves the output to the output directory.
+Two files are saved: `output/metrics_data.rds` and `output/metrics_combined_dataframe.rds`.
+The first file contains the data for each metric along with meta-data, while the second file contains the metrics for all indicators in a single R data frame.

+## Data Patches

+To handle the small number of inconsistencies in the data (e.g., missing values, incorrect data types), the `data_patches.R` file contains a function that returns conditions for when to patch data.
+The `extract_indicator_data` function applies these patches to the data.

 ## Data Sources